openintentsframework/oif-aggregator/docs/across-adapter.md

 | `appFeeRecipient` | `string` | Address to receive app fees |
 | `strictTradeType` | `boolean` | Used to define whether you want to strictly follow the defined tradeType |

-> **📖 Complete API Reference**: For detailed parameter documentation, default values, and additional options, see the [official Across API documentation](https://docs.across.to/reference/api-reference#get-swap-approval).
+> **📖 Complete API Reference**: For detailed parameter documentation, default values, max values, and additional options, see the [official Across API documentation](https://docs.across.to/reference/api-reference#get-swap-approval).

 ## 🔗 Additional Resources